 All you have to do is run a single command in the Task Manager, and the File Explorer will open instantly.

+So, why would you need to run File Explorer from the task manager?

-So, without further ado, let me show how you can run File Explorer from the task manager in Windows.
-Though I’m showing the procedure in Windows 10, the same steps can be replicated in Windows 7 and 8.
+So, without further ado, let me show you how you can run File Explorer from the task manager in Windows.
+Though I’m showing the procedure in modern Windows, the same steps can be replicated in Windows 7 and 8.
 After all, basic commands and programs don’t change that much in Windows.

 Steps to Open or Run File Explorer from Task Manager

-If your system is frozen or not responding and not able to use the right-click method then press Ctrl + Shift + Escape keyboard shortcut.
+If your system is frozen or not responding and you cannot use the right-click method, then press the “Ctrl + Shift + Escape” keyboard shortcut to open Task Manager.
 This action will open the task manager.

-2. In the task manager, click on the “File → Run new task” option appearing on the top navigation bar.
+Once the task manager opens, click the “Run new task” button at the top.
+On Windows 10 and older versions, click the “File → Run new task” option appearing on the top navigation bar.

 That is it.
 As soon as you press the Enter button, File Explorer will open instantly.

-As you can see, it is pretty simple to run File Explorer from task manager in Windows 10, 7 or 8.
+As you can see, it is pretty simple to run File Explorer from task manager in Windows 11, 10, 7, or 8.

-If you like this article, do check out how to disable task manager in Windows and how to open multiple File Explorer windows in Windows.
+If you like this article, check out how to disable task manager in Windows and open multiple File Explorer windows in Windows.